the-turing-way/the-turing-way/book/website/project-design/sdp/biological.md

 Current best practice is discussed by [Chapham (2020)](https://docs.gbif.org/sensitive-species-best-practices/master/en/current-best-practices-for-generalizing-sensitive-species-occurrence-data.en.pdf), who sets out 10 principles for generalising sensitive species occurrence data to enable data sharing.

 It is also worth researchers conducting an assessment of the risks versus benefits of publishing biological data.
-The majority of the biodiversity community feel there are more benefits publishing open datasets as its future reuse could lead to greater conservation opportunities, promote community engagement and reduce duplication of survey efforts (Add ref - Tulloch 2018 - https://www.researchgate.net/publication/326558644_A_decision_tree_for_assessing_the_risks_and_benefits_of_publishing_biodiversity_data)
+The majority of the biodiversity community feel there are more benefits publishing open datasets as its future reuse could lead to greater conservation opportunities, promote community engagement and reduce duplication of survey efforts {cite:ps}`tulloch2018decision`.

 (pd-sdp-biological-examples)=
 ## Examples of projects and issues with biological data